otsolap/Todo-2022-practise/README.md

 2022 Challange to make a React ToDo application that first requires you to refactor all class components to fuctional components, style it and to top it off create a unit tests to that 1 component well.

+New Learnings:
+- How to swap images with hover using MouseOver and MouseOver
+- Tests with React-Testing-Library
+- Bootstrap components have issues with test ids?
+Need to check this further on.